GrowthShare/growthshare.github.io/README.md

 When you have read this information, Prof Andreas Zankl will be available to discuss it with you further and answer any questions you may have.
 If you or your child would like to know more at any stage during the study, please feel free to contact Prof Andreas Zankl at his email andreas.zankl@sydney.edu.au.

-### (12)	Will we be told the results of the study?
+### (12)	Will I be told the results of the study?

-You and your child have a right to receive feedback about the overall results of this study.
+You have a right to receive feedback about the overall results of this study.
 You can tell us that you wish to receive feedback by selecting the toggle in the application in the profile menu.
-This feedback will be in the form of an application update where you may receive our latest published growth charts for specific diseases.
-You may also opt for an email summary of our results.
-You will receive this feedback after the study is finished.
+This feedback will be in the form of an email newsletter that keeps you informed about the progress of the project.

 ### (13)	What if we have a complaint or any concerns about the study?